 Madam Speaker, as we are aware, at present, Tobago is faced with an unprecedented situation given the 6-6 deadlock.
-The ongoing political interregnum has prevented the convening of the Assembly Legislature and as a result, some adjustments had to be made to the budgetary process of the THA which is governed by Section 41 of the THA Act 40 of 1996.
+The ongoing political interregnum has prevented the convening of the Assembly Legislature and as a result, some adjustments had to be made to the budgetary process of the Tobago House of Assembly (THA), which is governed by Section 41 of THA Act 40 of 1996.

-Madam Speaker, I am pleased to inform this Honourable House, that the THA conducted broad-based consultations with several stakeholder organisations to ensure that their recommendations informed the Estimates submitted by the THA.
+Madam Speaker, I am pleased to inform this Honourable House, that the THA conducted broadbased consultations with several stakeholder organisations to ensure that their recommendations informed the Estimates submitted by the THA.
 These groups included the business community, tourism and hoteliers, the agricultural sector, civil society, and youth organisations.